This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 3. COSRX Hydrium Centella Aqua Soothing Ampoule

 Like other products in this list, it contains centella asiatica, which is one of my personal favourite ingredients, along with glycerin.
-You may like this serum if you have oily skin especially, as it is very lightweight and watery, whereas a barrier recovery cream texture might be a little heavy for you.
+You may like this serum if you have oily skin, especially as it is very lightweight and watery, whereas a barrier recovery cream texture might be a little heavy for you.

 4. Beauty of Joseon Glow Serum with Propolis and Niacinamide

-Beauty of Joseon get a lot of hype on social media and, generally speaking, I like their products.
-This Glow Serum contains niacinamide which is pretty polarising in the skincare community!
 Aside from strengthening your skin barrier, you can easily mix and match it with other actives without worrying.
 However, some people find that it does the opposite for their skin, unfortunately.

-The serum also contains propolis which, much like honey, is both antibacterial and anti inflammatory.
-Together they make a powerful combo for glowing, glass skin and a healthy barrier.
-This can fit really easily into any skin care routine, as you don’t have to worry about what you layer it with.
+The serum also contains propolis, which, much like honey, is both antibacterial and anti-inflammatory.
+Together, they make a powerful combo for glowing, glass skin and a healthy barrier.
+This can fit really easily into any skincare routine, as you don’t have to worry about what you layer it with.

 5. Aveeno Face CALM+RESTORE Triple Oat Serum

 This Aveeno range just keeps on giving.
 It’s very affordable and accessible across most of the world, and I love that the whole range is just about ‘calm and restore’.
-If you’re looking for a water based cleanser, the one from this Aveeno range is a great choice.
+If you’re looking for a water-based cleanser, the one from this Aveeno range is a great choice.

 6. Purito Centella Unscented Serum

-In 2024 Purito reformulated this serum and, after a few trials, I concluded it was just as good as the original.
-Ultimately it felt similar and had nearly the same formula, and it still is hundreds of peoples holy grail serums.
-However I have to say, having tried it a few more times recently, I just don’t love it as much as the original.
+In 2024, Purito reformulated this serum and, after a few trials, I concluded it was just as good as the original.
+Ultimately, it felt similar and had nearly the same formula, and it still is hundreds of people’s holy grail serums.
+However, I have to say, having tried it a few more times recently, I just don’t love it as much as the original.
 I still think it’s a great product, though.

 7. The INKEY List Ectoin Hydro-Barrier Serum